timroster/multi-tenancy-documentation/documentation/automation/terraform/2-Provisionning-The-Minimal-Infrastructure.md

 namespace_name="your-namesspace-name"
 ```

-​	Save and quit the file.
+​Save and quit the file.

-- Edit the "credential.properties" file and complete it as the following;
+#### Step 8: Edit the "credential.properties" file and complete it as the following;

   ```properties
   # Add the values for the Credentials to access the IBM Cloud